Cyril-MP/Simply-Recipes/README.md

 **Live preview: [click me](https://fblcak.github.io/Simply-Recipes/)**

 A `HTML, CSS,BOOTSTRAP,JAVASCRIPT` Project.
 Made with ♥ .
-There will be 4 pages in the website (HomePage, MenuPage,ContactPage, AboutPage).
+There will be 5 pages in the website (HomePage,AboutPage,TagsPage,RecipesPage,ContactPage).
 In this project we gonna learn how we can create a website using simple `HTML, CSS & Boostrap`.
 The main purpose of the project is to get more used to with HTML, CSS & Boostrap.

 ## What we are going to learn